lyteword/kjv/nehemiah/chapter-10.md

 # Chapter 10

-<sup>1</sup> Now those that sealed were, Nehemiah, the Tirshatha, the son of Hachaliah, and Zidkijah,
+<sup>1</sup> Now those that sealed *were*, Nehemiah, the Tirshatha, the son of Hachaliah, and Zidkijah,

 <sup>2</sup> Seraiah, Azariah, Jeremiah,